karlambuckner/ajax_refactor/README.md

 * _Add validation for item quantity- must be a positive integer_
 * _Add flash messages for successful sign-up, sign-in and sign-out_
 * _Even out the column/row grid_
+* _Add validations and passing specs for products_

 ## Setup/Installation Requirements